I'm left handed. Do I need a left handed violin/viola/cello?

 If you want to play in a traditional orchestra or chamber group, you will be backwards from everybody else.
 From an audience perspective you will visually stick out, and orchestras are about group cohesion, not sticking out.
 That's a big reason they usually have a uniform dress code.

-Even if you don’t pictures yourself playing in an orchestra in 5 years time, what about 10, 20, 30 years down the road?
+Even if you don’t picture yourself playing in an orchestra in 5 years time, what about 10, 20, 30 years down the road?
 My high school violin teacher was teaching and playing up until her death at the age of 100.

-If you want a left handed instrument, it has to be build specifically from the start with the internal workings reversed from a normal instrument.
+If you want a left handed instrument, it has to be build specifically from the start with the internal workings reversed from a standard instrument.
 For this reason, they are harder to come by, and more importantly, harder to sell when you do want upgrade because very few people play left handed violin, viola, or cello.

 For these reasons, playing left handed is more difficult and limiting than just learning to play with the instrument in the left hand and bow in the right.